What is CBD?

-It is able to yield all of these healing benefits and have no side effects, as opposed to conventional pharmaceuticals.
+As a result, it is able to yield all of these healing benefits and have no side effects, as opposed to conventional pharmaceuticals.

-It has been shown that cannabinoid deficiencies exist, and are the cause for many ailments.
+Furthermore, it has been shown that cannabinoid deficiencies exist, and are the cause for many ailments.

 Therefore, it makes sense to use what nature provides in order to aid our body in healing, and helping it balance itself with a non invasive and non aggressive remedy.

 How to Choose a CBD Oil?